 \subsection{Design}

 \textbf{Idea}.
-A key observation is that in a backdoor contamination attack, the adversary attempts to cheat a model into ``merging'' two sets of images under the target label: those legitimately belonging to the label and those with triggers but originally from another label.
-This effort leads to a fundamental difference between the images in the target class and those in other classes, in terms of their representation distributions, under the following assumptions:
+A key observation is that in a backdoor contamination attack, the adversary attempts to cheat a model by ``merging'' two sets of images into the class with target label: those legitimately belonging to the label and those with triggers but originally from another label.
+This effort leads to a fundamental difference between the images originally in the target class and those in the other classes, in terms of their representation distributions, under the following assumptions:

 $\bullet$\textit{ Two-component decomposition}.
 In the representation space, each point can be decomposed into two independent components: a class-specific {\em identity} and a {\em variation} component.